foreverphoenix/the-phoenix-flavour/content/skyrim-se/appendix/faq.md

 ## Guide Content

-> Will Legacy of the Dragonborn ever be added to the written guide?
+> Will Legacy of the Dragonborn ever be added to TPF?

-It is extremely unlikely.
-LOTD is for the time being exclusive to the Wabbajack installer version and optional there.
-Perhaps there will one day be a fork (official or otherwise) of the guide that includes the mod.
+No. LOTD is the opposite of "vanilla plus" and does not fit into TPF at all.
+If you are interested in LOTD, check out [Elysium](https://github.com/TitansBane/Elysium) which started out as a TPF fork with LOTD.

 ## TPF Gameplay

 > Can I play with a controller instead of mouse and keyboard?

-Yep, it's as easy as connecting a controller.
+Yep, it should be as easy as connecting a controller.
 The only potential issue would be lack of bindable hotkeys for mods.

-> Why don't Dragons burn away and turn to bones when I kill them?

-That's actually intended behaviour.
-If you dislike it, uncheck **Dragon Remains** in your mod order (27 MISCELLANEOUS).

 ## General SSE Questions